krud-soft/words/docs/Words/06-components.md

 ## Passing Arguments

-Arguments are passed to a used component using a parenthesized named-argument block.
+Any component use that passes data uses a parenthesized named-argument block.
 The argument name comes first, followed by `is`, followed by the value:

 ```wds
 view UIModule.Notification (